Apply to be a Councillor

 NE Hants wards requiring candidates are: Tadley & Pamber, Bramley, Oakley & the Candovers

 What do councillors do?

-One way to describe a Councillor job is to think of it as an advocate and supporter of the local community, taking action on issues raised by constituents and lobbying the Council for resources for the ward.
-Another important part of the role is helping to “oversee” the work of the council and ensure that quality public services are provided to local people.
+One way to describe a Councillor’s job is to think of it as an advocate and supporter of the local community, taking action on issues raised by constituents and lobbying the Council for resources for the ward.
+Another part of the role is helping to “oversee” the work of the Council by sitting on Council Committees, making sure that local residents are given quality public services.